Lemmy

-Ian Fraser Kilmister (24 December 1945 – 28 December 2015), better known as Lemmy Kilmister or simply Lemmy, was an English musician.
-He was the founder, lead vocalist, bassist and primary songwriter of the metal band Motörhead, of which he was the only continuous member, and a member of Hawkwind from 1971 to 1975.
+Ian Fraser Kilmister (24 December 1945 – 28 December 2015), better known as Lemmy or Lemmy Kilmister, was an English musician best known for being the founder, lead vocalist, bassist and primary songwriter of Motörhead, of which he was the only continuous member from 1975 to his death.
+He had been a member of Hawkwind from 1971 to 1975.

-A foundational force in the genre following the advent of the new wave of British heavy metal, Lemmy was known for his appearance, which included his signature friendly mutton chops, his military-influenced fashion sense and his gravelly rasp of a voice.
-It was once declared "one of the most recognisable voices in rock".
+A foundational force in the genre following the advent of the new wave of British heavy metal, Lemmy was known for his appearance, which included his signature sideburns, his military-influenced fashion sense and his gravelly, raspy voice that was once declared "one of the most recognisable voices in rock".
 He was also noted for his unique posture when singing, which was once described as "looking up towards a towering microphone tilted down into his weather-beaten face".
 He was also known for his bass playing style, using his Rickenbacker bass to create an "overpowered, distorted rhythmic rumble".
 A notable aspect of his bass sound was his guitar-like riffing, often playing power chords using heavily overdriven tube stacks by Marshall.

-Lemmy was born in Stoke-on-Trent and grew up between there, the nearby towns of Newcastle-under-Lyme and Madeley, and later in the village of Benllech, Anglesey, Wales.
-At a later point, Lemmy remembers living briefly at Gwrych Castle, Abergele.
+Lemmy was born in Stoke-on-Trent and grew up there, in the nearby towns of Newcastle-under-Lyme and Madeley, and later in the village of Benllech, Anglesey, Wales and briefly at Gwrych Castle, Abergele.
 He was influenced by rock and roll and the early works of the Beatles, which led to him playing in several rock groups in the 1960s, such as the Rockin' Vickers.
-He worked as a roadie for Jimi Hendrix and the Nice before joining the space rock band Hawkwind in 1971, singing lead vocals on their hit "Silver Machine".
+He worked as a member of the road crew for Jimi Hendrix and the Nice before joining the space rock band Hawkwind in 1971, where he sang lead vocals on their hit "Silver Machine".
 In 1975, he was fired from Hawkwind after an arrest for drug possession.
 That same year, he founded Motörhead.
-The band's success peaked around 1980 and 1981, including the hit single "Ace of Spades" and the chart-topping live album No Sleep 'til Hammersmith (1981).
+The band's success peaked with the hit single "Ace of Spades" (1980) and the live album No Sleep 'til Hammersmith (1981), which reached number one on the UK Albums Chart.

 Lemmy continued to record and tour regularly with Motörhead until his death on 28 December 2015 in Los Angeles, where he had lived since 1990.
 He was diagnosed with prostate cancer two days before his death.
 Alongside his music career, he had minor roles and cameos in film and television.
-He was known for his hard-living, road-driven lifestyle, which included chain-smoking and daily consumption of large amounts of alcohol and amphetamine.
+He was known for his hard-living, road-driven lifestyle, which included chain-smoking and daily consumption of large amounts of alcohol until 2013 as well as amphetamines.